gs1/WebVoc/README.md

 Its rdf:type is [gs1:SharpnessOfCheeseCode](https://www.gs1.org/voc/SharpnessOfCheeseCode), the code list to which it belongs.

-## Link Types for use with resolvers for GS1 Digital Link URIs
+## Link Types
-The GS1 Web vocabulary recently introduced a group of additional properties that connect a [GS1 Digital Link](https://www.gs1.org/standards/gs1-digital-link) URI to a target resource URL, such as a product information page, instruction manual, related video, electronic patient information leaflet for a pharmaceutical etc.
+The GS1 Web vocabulary introduced a group of additional properties that connect a [GS1 Digital Link](https://www.gs1.org/standards/gs1-digital-link) URI to a target resource URL, such as a product information page, instruction manual, related video, electronic patient information leaflet for a pharmaceutical etc.

 Each link type property expresses a distinct kind of information resource found at the target resource URL.